gettek/terraform-azurerm-policy-as-code/README.md

 ### ✅Remediation Tasks

-Unless you specify `skip_remediation=true`, the `*_assignment` modules will automatically create [remediation tasks](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/policy_remediation) for policies containing effects of `DeployIfNotExists` and `Modify`.
+Unless you specify `skip_remediation=true`, the `*_assignment` modules will automatically create [remediation tasks](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources) for policies containing effects of `DeployIfNotExists` and `Modify`.
 The task name is suffixed with a `timestamp()` to ensure a new one gets created on each `terraform apply`.

 ### ⏱️On-demand evaluation scan

 To trigger an on-demand [compliance scan](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/get-compliance-data) with terraform, set `resource_discovery_mode=ReEvaluateCompliance` on `*_assignment` modules, defaults to `ExistingNonCompliant`.

-Note this will take extra time depending on the size of your environment.
+> 💡 **Note:** `ReEvaluateCompliance` only applies to remediation at Subscription scope and below and will longer depending on the size of your environment.

 ### 🎯Definition and Assignment Scopes